Compaction & packing

 shelfCompactor | Packs left-to-right into rows, wrapping to a new shelf when full. |

-maxRows (the Compactor.compact(layout, cols) contract only receives the column count).
-Use a
+enforce maxRows — the Compactor.compact(layout, cols) contract only receives the column count.

-built-in compactor when you need static tiles or a hard row cap.
+Use a built-in compactor when you need a hard row cap.

 Fast compactors